-Symbolic Actions for family & community and symbolising the strength of your bond
+Symbolic actions for family & community and symbolising the strength of your bond

 FEATURE IMAGE above: Alex Miller Photography

-Symbolic acts for family and community
+Symbolic actions for family and community

 A ring-warming is a lovely way to recognise that a couple will rely on the love and support of friends and family for their marriage in the years to come.
 The wedding rings are passed through the hands of all the guests before the couple exchange them with each other.
 Their guests all have a moment to hold the rings, reflecting on their hopes and wishes for the couple and symbolically warming the rings with their love.